threadpoolx/DissPair/README.md

 ## Overview

-DissPair APK is a pure-Python Android application built with the **Kivy** framework.
-It is designed for hardware students and protocol researchers who want to understand how Bluetooth Classic RFCOMM channels behave at a low level on their own devices.
+DissPair APK is a **native Android application** written in **Kotlin** with a **Jetpack Compose** UI.
+It is designed for hardware students and protocol researchers who want to understand how Bluetooth Classic RFCOMM channels and BLE GATT services behave at a low level on their own devices.

-It uses Android's native Bluetooth API via **Java Native Interface (JNI)** to interact directly with the device's Bluetooth stack, allowing you to observe real protocol behavior without relying solely on higher-level abstractions like SDP.
+It uses Android's native Bluetooth APIs directly — including `BluetoothAdapter`, `BluetoothGatt`, and reflection-based `createRfcommSocket` / `createInsecureRfcommSocket` calls — to interact with the device's Bluetooth stack without relying on higher-level abstractions like SDP alone.

 ---

 ## Repository Structure

 ```
-disspair/
+DisspairAPK/
+├── app/
+│   └── src/
+│       └── main/
+│           ├── java/org/disspair/disspair/
-├── main.py               # Kivy application + Bluetooth analysis logic
+│           │   └── MainActivity.kt        # Core app logic, UI, Bluetooth analysis
-├── buildozer.spec        # Android NDK/SDK build configuration + permissions
+│           └── res/
+│               └── drawable/
-├── disspair_logo.png     # App icon and splash screen asset
+│                   └── disspair_logo.png  # App icon
-├── requirements.txt      # Python build dependencies (Buildozer, Cython 0.29.36)
+├── build.gradle
 └── README.md
 ```

-> All four files must be present in the same directory before building.
+---

+## Requirements

+- Android **6.0 (API 23)** or higher
+- Android **12+ (API 31)** requires `BLUETOOTH_SCAN` and `BLUETOOTH_CONNECT` permissions
+- Location services must be enabled for Bluetooth scanning
+- For Classic device analysis: Location + Nearby Devices permissions

 ---